basic-produce/project/index.md

 Joke aside.

-Everybody has their expertise and problems, and viusalization helps the life of guys struggling to drive the company a little bit easier.
+Everybody has their expertise and problems, and viusalization helps the life of the guys who is struggling to drive the company a little bit easier.

 By transforming data into visuals that are easy on the eyes.